TIP: Use the contents over to the side for an overview of this info-rich page!

 - Set up a blog where you will keep track of your GSoC progress.

-- Write your application (with help from your mentors!)
-Make sure to include the sub-org name in the title so your mentors can find it in the system, and make it easy for your mentors to comment on your doc. e.g., Enable comments if you’re using Google Docs.
-See Summer of Code Student Template for the application template with notes and tips.
+- Write your application.
+(Ideally, with help from your mentors!)
+Make sure to include the sub-org name in the application title so your mentors can find it in the system, and make it easy for your mentors to comment on your doc. e.g., Enable comments if you’re using Google Docs.
+IMPORTANT: Carefully read our GSoC Applicant Template for the application template with notes and tips.

 - Submit your application to Google before the deadline.
 We strongly recommend you submit a few days early in case you have internet problems or the system is down.
 Google does not extend this deadline, so it’s best to be prepared early!
 You can edit your application up until the system closes.

-Every Friday during the program, accepted students are requested to write an “blog post” style update about their project.
-Each accepted student project will have a single running topic for that project in the #programs:mentorship category here on the OSC Hub.
-Each week, the student will reply to that topic with what they’ve written (consider also using screen shots or videos).
-Students should ask their mentors if they want the same “blog post” cross-posted in the sub-org’s community somewhere (for example, web site, blog, forum, mailing list).
-Writing each week helps the larger community learn about the work students are doing, and also helps the org admins make sure that students still on track to pass and don’t need help.
+Every week during the program, accepted participants must write an “blog post” style update about their project and post it by the end of that week.
+All accepted applicants will create a single running topic for their project in the #programs:mentorship category here on the OSC Hub.
+Each week, the participant will reply to that topic with what they’ve written (consider also using screen shots or videos).
+Participants should ask their mentors if they want the same “blog post” cross-posted in the sub-org’s community somewhere (for example, web site, blog, forum, mailing list).
+Writing each week helps the larger community learn about the work participants are doing, and also helps the org admins make sure that participants still on track to pass and don’t need help.

-In addition to these weekly “blog posts”, every Monday students also write a weekly “standup” report for their mentor.
-A topic will be created in #programs:mentorship each week, and the student will answer three questions: one about the past week, one about the upcoming week, and one about any place they feel stuck.
-The student should also share these reports with their mentor, to be used in 1-on-1 conversations during the week ahead.
-Mentors may request the student also post this report somewhere in their specific community (forum, mailing list, chat, etc.).
+This post should also include a weekly “standup” report for their mentor.
+As part of this section of the post, each participant will answer three questions: one about the past week accomplishments, one about the upcoming week’s plans, and one about any place they feel stuck.
+The participant should also share these reports with their mentor, to be used in 1-on-1 conversations during the week ahead.
+Mentors may request the participant also post this “standup” report somewhere in their specific community (forum, mailing list, chat, etc.).